-If a child is not collected at the end of the session/day, we will: attempt to contact parents/carers and then any emergency contacts.
+If a child is not collected at the end of the session/day, or there is no one to receive the child when transport attempts to hand them over, we will: attempt to contact parents/carers and then any emergency contacts.
 Should no one be contactable the child will remain/be brought back to the Jigsaw site.
 If no contact can be made, social care will be contacted.
 This information will be recorded in cpoms.